Have you ever run into project management issues? I bet you have. Me, too.

 #11 – Rodrigo, things happen over and over again.
 How can I deal with recurring issues in my projects?

-If you see a pattern of repeating issues happening in your project, you will probably want to take action on it.
+If you see a pattern of repeating issues occurring in your project, you will probably want to take action on it.
 However, in reality, you are most likely to experience these issues when your customers start to complain or something goes wrong in your production servers.